The most important business insurance for restaurants

 General liability insurance

 Restaurants are busy places with a lot of people moving in and out during the lunch or dinner rush.
-That’s why most restaurant owners – 95% – have general liability insurance, which can cover medical expenses and the cost of property damage in the event of an accident involving someone other than your employees.
+That’s why many restaurant owners opt for general liability insurance, which can help cover medical expenses and the cost of property damage in the event of an accident involving someone other than your employees.

-Restaurant liability insurance would likely cover a customer’s medical bills if they slipped on a wet floor and you were held responsible.
-Or it could cover the costs associated with a lawsuit if you accidentally used a copyrighted image in a social media post.
+Restaurant liability insurance could cover a customer’s medical bills if they slipped on a wet floor and you were held responsible.
+Or it could cover the costs associated with a lawsuit if you accidentally use a copyrighted image in a social media post.

-General liability might also cover replacing a customer’s property, like a cell phone, if a server accidentally spills a drink on them.
-Our general liability insurance includes professional liability insurance, which can save you from costly bills if a server mistakenly brought food to a customer with an allergy and they ended up missing work because of the severity of their reaction.
+General liability might also cover replacing a customer’s property, like a cell phone, if a server accidentally spills a drink on it.
+General liability insurance can help if a server mistakenly brought food to a customer with an allergy who became ill.

-This is where you’ll want to check with the owner of the property where your restaurant is located, as well as local and state laws to discover if you’re required to carry general liability insurance before you open
+Check with your restaurant’s property owner, as well as local and state laws, to learn if you’re required to carry general liability insurance before you open.

 Commercial auto insurance

-While you may have thought commercial auto insurance was only for food trucks, it’s a critical piece of restaurant insurance if you or your employees are using a vehicle to run errands or deliveries for your restaurant.
+Commercial auto insurance is a critical piece of restaurant insurance if you or your employees use a vehicle to run errands or deliveries for your restaurant.

-Even if you’re using a personal vehicle, to shuttle ingredients from a restaurant supply shop or an ice cream machine that’s being repaired, personal auto insurance won’t always cover business-related activities if you get into an accident.
+If you use a personal vehicle to shuttle ingredients from restaurant supply or to take an ice cream machine in for repair, personal auto insurance won’t always cover business-related driving if you get into an accident.

-Commercial auto insurance can help you cover medical expenses and property damage in the event of an accident involving a business-owned vehicle.
-You may also be reimbursed for the cost of a rental while that vehicle is in the shop.
+Commercial auto insurance could also help you cover medical expenses and property damage in the event of an accident involving a business-owned vehicle.
+You may also be reimbursed for the cost of a rental while your work vehicle is in the shop.

 Workers’ compensation insurance

-Since you may be hiring employees that are new to the service industry, it’s important that you’re covered in the case of injury.
-The U.S. Bureau of Labor Statistics reported 93,800 injuries and illnesses among restaurant workers in 2019 with more than a third of those cases requiring people to take at least a day off from work.
+Since you may be hiring employees that are new to the service industry, it’s important that you’re covered in case of injury.
+The U.S. Bureau of Labor Statistics reported 93,800 injuries and illnesses among restaurant workers in a single year.
+And more than a third of those cases required people to take at least one day off from work.

 While commercial cleaning protocols and safety training can mitigate risk, accidents do happen.
-Let’s say a new trainee burns their arm on the side of an oven or cuts their hand on a broken glass in the dishwasher.
-Workers’ compensation can cover lost wages and medical expenses for your employee while also protecting you from liability.
+Let’s say a new trainee burns their arm on the side of an oven or cuts their hand on a broken glass.
+Workers’ comp insurance could help cover lost wages and medical expenses for your employee — and help protect you from liability.

 Note: Workers’ compensation is typically required by law in most states if you have people working for you.